clouducate/awsvpcb/README.md

 14) RUN ./AWSVPCB.ASSIGNMENT.START
 15) CONNECT with OpenVPN to your AWS VPC using the OVPN connection you just imported
 16) TEST the following:
-  - RDP to the iis1.awsvpcb.edu server using the iis1.rdp file in the "secfiles" directory
+  - RDP to the iis1.awsvpcb.edu server using the iis1.rdp file in the "secfiles" directory.
+If using a MAC for the VPN connectivity, then download Microsoft Remote Desktop 10 or higher from the MAC App Store.
-  - RDP to the mssql.awsvpcb.edu server using the mssql.rdp file in the "secfiles" directory
+  - RDP to the mssql.awsvpcb.edu server using the mssql.rdp file in the "secfiles" directory.
+If using a MAC for the VPN connectivity, then download Microsoft Remote Desktop 10 or higher from the MAC App Store.
   - SSH to the linux1.awsvpcb.edu server using the privkey.pem file (password is hardcoded to cts4743) or use putty (need to add privkey.ppk to the definition - same password of cts4743)
-  - Use SSMS (Windows) or Azure Data Studio (MAC) to connect to the SQL Server instance onn mssql.awsvpcb.edu
+  - Use SSMS (Windows) or Azure Data Studio (MAC) to connect to the SQL Server instance on mssql.awsvpcb.edu
-  - Use a browser to connect to http://myfiu.awsvpcb.edu and/or http://rainforest.awsvpcb.edu
+  - Use a browser to connect to http://myfiu.awsvpcb.edu (assignments 2 & 3) and/or http://rainforest.awsvpcb.edu (assignments 1 & 3)
 17) RUN ./AWSVPCB.ASSIGNMENT.STOP  # this would only be necessary if you wanted to get back to this later, else you can run ./AWSVPCB.ASSIGNMENT.DESTROY
 #
 #